“Any sufficiently advanced technology is indistinguishable from magic.”Arthur C. Clarke

 Processes are not fully defined and documented:

 Oftentimes, the issue with complicated workflows begins at the briefing stage.
-Large enterprise companies, regardless of whether they follow a centralized or decentralized approach to briefing, can lose control of brand consistency when their teams are spread out across the globe.
+Large enterprise companies, regardless of whether they follow a centralised or decentralised approach to briefing, can lose control of brand consistency when their teams are spread out across the globe.

 Overly complicated workflows: